Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/_posts/2025-02-16-EvoStar-2025-30-Years-of-Particle-Swarm-Optimization.md

 ---
 layout: post
-title: 30 years of Particle Swarm Optimization (PSO) in EvoStar-2025
+title: 30 Years of Particle Swarm Optimization (PSO) in EvoStar-2025
 subtitle: "`The goal of this special session is to pay tribute to Kennedy, Eberhart and Shi’s algorithm, by bringing together the best researchers working on PSO.`---From https://www.evostar.org/2025/evoapps/pso/"
 cover-img: /assets/img/nationalgeographic_MelanieHaiken_NickDunlop.png
 thumbnail-img: /assets/img/nationalgeographic_MelanieHaiken_NickDunlop.png